nkemahjunior/food-odering-microservice/readme.md

 # ZecoEats 🍕 🍔 🍜 🍣 🥗 🥘 🚴 📦

-ZecoEats is a food delivery platform where users can browse dishes from various restaurants, place orders, and receive their food at their chosen location.
+zeco-eats is a food delivery application where users can browse different dishes from different restaurants, make orders and receive their food at their desired location.
+Also restaurant owners can manage their restaurants by uploading dishes, creating offers, ads and also viewing their performance metrics through the zeco-eats manager dashboard

 ## Features